 Yoshimi Kannon Information

 Winter 9 am to 4 pm

 Yoshimi Kannon Access

 The temple is located on the side of a hill with only narrow roads surrounding it.
 As such, it is difficult to get to by car and there are only parking spots for about five cars on the west side.
-The easiest thing to do if you come by car is park by Hatchoko park and walk about ten minutes to the temple.
+However, on a subsequent visit I found the two other car parks (see kawazu paragraph)!!
+And one of them is very large.
+They are south of the temple gate, just off route 271.
+Another option if you come by car is to park by Hatchoko park and walk about ten minutes to the temple.